michaelsevilla/docker-tachyon/README.rst

 FAQ
 ========

+Q: Why is this all so insecure

+A: Because I couldn't figure out how to initialize docker containers with specific SSH keys

 Q: The container fails to pull down Ubuntu repos and can't seem to reach the internet.

 A: This connectivity issue [1] is fixed with: